-Francis Spufford is the author of five highly praised books of nonfiction.
+Francis Spufford began as the author of four highly praised books of nonfiction.
 His first book, I May Be Some Time, won the Writers’ Guild Award for Best Nonfiction Book of 1996, the Banff Mountain Book Prize, and a Somerset Maugham Award.
-It was followed by The Child That Books Built, Backroom Boys, Red Plenty (which was translated into nine languages), and most recently, Unapologetic.
-His first novel, Golden Hill, won the Costa First Novel Award.
-In 2007 he was elected a Fellow of the Royal Society of Literature.
-He teaches writing at Goldsmiths College and lives near Cambridge.
-His most recent novel is Light Perpetual.
+It was followed by The Child That Books Built, Backroom Boys, and most recently, Unapologetic.
+But with Red Plenty in 2012 he switched to the novel.
+Golden Hill won multiple literary prizes on both sides of the Atlantic; Light Perpetual was longlisted for the Booker Prize.
+In England he is a Fellow of both the Royal Society of Literature and the Royal Historical Society.
+He teaches writing at Goldsmiths College, University of London.

 Get updates about Francis Spufford and recommended reads from Simon & Schuster.
 Plus, get a FREE ebook when you sign up!